-“Why do you need a slip?"
-She poked her chin out for emphasis.
+“Why do you need a slip?”
+Her chin poked up defiantly.

 “Because I have a big-ass bass boat.”

 “So?
-That’s your answer?"
-He huffed out a hard exhale.
-"What kind of lame response is that?”
+That’s your answer?” he scoffed.
+“What kind of lame response is that?”

 The only one I have at the moment.

-“I asked you a simple question,” he said.
+“I asked you a simple question,” he pressed.

-The impatience rocked off him in waves and set her pulse to jumping.
-Small explosions of heat ricocheted along all her nerve endings.
-This vivid and rare arousal -- she was way too persnickety to let any less-than-perfect man get close -- had only one problem.
-The object of her intense and sudden enchantment looked ready to strangle her.
+Impatience rocked off his big body in waves and set Cody’s pulse to racing.
+Small explosions of heat ricocheted along her nerve endings.
+Unfortunately, the object of her intense and sudden enchantment looked ready to strangle her.

 Time to cut and run.
 Sound the retreat.

 “The slip is mine.
-You’ll have to make other arrangements," she said and headed for the office.
+You’ll have to make other arrangements.”

 “Well, move your boat then, lady.
 It’s blocking the ramp.
 I can still get a few hours of fishing in before sunset.”

-The jerk looked at her like she had brussels sprouts for brains.
+The jerk stared at her like she had brussels sprouts for brains.
 “So?”

 Oh, real mature.

-She gave him a pronounced eye roll for his trouble and started for the front door.
-One step ahead of her, he smacked the screen door open and stalked out to the parking lot.
+Cody rolled her eyes hard enough to hurt and started for the front door.
+Three steps ahead of her, he smacked open the screen door and stalked out to the parking lot.
 If she didn’t get her butt in gear, he could get his boat launched and steal her slip, and what Lynette said wouldn’t matter.
-She didn’t trust Adonis and needed to get her boat in that slip as soon as possible.
+Cody didn’t trust this stranger and needed to get her own boat in that slip as soon as possible.

-“I’ll be back in a minute, Lynette,” she called and streaked out the door after him.
+“I’ll be back in a minute, Lynette,” she hollered and streaked out the door after him.

-By the time Cody got her Jeep and trailer turned, he had his rig parallel and ready to back in the water, except she had positioned her trailer in the middle of the double-wide ramp which forced him to wait for her to launch.
+By the time Cody got her Jeep and trailer turned, the stranger had his rig parallel and ready to back in the water, except she had positioned her trailer in the middle of the double-wide ramp, which forced him to wait for her to launch.
 His impatient scowl was clearly visible through the back window of his enormous black truck.
-Launching her johnboat once would be infinitely better than attempting it every day of the tournament, even with Grouchface watching and making her nervous.
-She wiped her palms, one at a time, on the legs of her jeans and placed her hands at the ten and two positions on the steering wheel and repeated her mantra.
+Launching her johnboat once would be infinitely better than attempting a replay every day of the tournament, even with McCrabby Pants watching and making her nervous.
+She wiped her palms, one at a time, on the legs of her jeans, then placed her hands at the ten and two positions on the steering wheel and repeated her mantra in her head.

 The top of the steering wheel goes in the opposite direction I want the trailer to go.

-She checked her side mirrors for the pokety-outy PVC pipe stems holding her back-up lights for the trailer and then centered the trailer as best she could in the middle of the ramp.
+She took a quick look in her side mirrors for the pokety-outy PVC pipe stems that held her trailer’s back-up lights, and centered the trailer as best she could in the middle of the ramp.